- Define behavior-based safety and its key terms

 - Describe why a behavior-based safety program matters to both employees and companies

 - Identify methods and tools used to eliminate hazards and prevent injuries on the job

-- Identify steps to implement a behavior-based safety program.
+- Identify the steps involved in a behavior-based safety program

 Labor Statistics, OSHA